 - Using a voice-controlled device like Amazon Alexa or Google Nest

-There are a few different reasons it may turn on, and it usually does not signify that there is an issue with the system.
+There are generally four different reasons it may turn on, and it usually does not signify that there is an issue with the system.

-It may kick on is if the temperature outdoors dips below 35 degrees outside, the air that the furnace or heater pulls in from outdoors is so cold that it takes too much energy to heat.
+#1 It may kick on if the temperature outdoors dips below 35 degrees outside, and the air is so cold that there is not enough heat to draw out of it.

-It may also toggle on if the indoor air temperature is three degrees colder than what the thermostat is set to.
+#2 It may toggle on if the indoor air temperature is three degrees colder than what the thermostat is set to.

 The manufacturer typically programs the three-degree trigger point.